-What To Do After An 18 Wheeler Crash
+What To Do After An 18 Wheeler Accident

 What Can Cause an 18 Wheeler Accident?

-Drunk and distracted drivers pose a very real threat to 18 wheelers.
-Far too often, drivers forget that 18 wheelers have fairly large blind spots.
-Distracted and drunk drivers will drift into those blind spots, completely unaware that they cannot be seen by the truck driver.
+Drunk or distracted drivers pose a very real threat to 18 wheelers.
+Far too often others drivers forget that tractor-trailers have fairly large blind spots and will drift into them, completely unaware that they cannot be seen by the truck driver.

-Regular car drivers are perhaps the biggest concern for an 18 wheeler.
-Most truck drivers can tell horror stories of improper passing on both the left or the right, improper and dangerous turning and erratic lane changes.
-Because most drivers on the road fail to realize the extreme limitations that exist for an 18 wheeler, they also fail to realize how their driving habits can cause dangerous situations for you and for themselves.
+Other drivers are perhaps the biggest concern for an 18 wheeler.
+Most truck drivers can you tell stories of improper passing on both the left or the right, and erratic lane changes.
+Because many drivers on the road fail to realize an 18 wheeler’s limitations, they’re often unaware how their driving habits can cause dangerous situations for everyone on the road.

-Be on the lookout for drivers who are not using turn signals while changing lanes, who speed and weave through traffic, who do not obey traffic signs and who generally drive recklessly down the road.
-This is especially a concern on major highways.
-Likewise, ensure that you, as the driver of an 18 wheeler truck, are following traffic laws.
+Be on the lookout for drivers not using turn signals, speeding or weaving through traffic, not obeying traffic signs, and generally driving recklessly down the road.
+Likewise, ensure that you, as the driver of an 18 wheeler truck, are following all traffic laws.